rust-lang/book/src/ch17-03-more-futures.md

 28 | where
 29 |     F: Future,
    |        ^^^^^^ required by this bound in `JoinAll`

+For more information about this error, try `rustc --explain E0277`.
+error: could not compile `async_await` (bin "async_await") due to 3 previous errors
 ```

 That is a _lot_ to digest, so let’s pull it apart.
 The first part of the message